King-James-II/HashMap-Practice/README.md

 # Hash Maps and Sorting

-This Java program showcases the usage of HashMap and TreeMap to store and sort data within a map data structure.
-It demonstrates the automatic sorting capabilities of TreeMap and the customization options provided by using comparators.
-Additionally, it utilizes a Binary Search Tree to store and retrieve data from the sorted TreeMap.
+This Java program demonstrates the usage of HashMap and TreeMap to store and sort state-capital pairs.
+It showcases automatic sorting with TreeMap and allows users to retrieve capitals using a Binary Search Tree (BST).

 ## Overview

-The program illustrates the storage and sorting of state names and capitals using HashMap and TreeMap, respectively.
-It begins by populating a HashMap with state-capital pairs and displays the contents of the HashMap to demonstrate unordered storage.
-Then, it constructs a TreeMap from the HashMap data, showcasing automatic sorting by keys.
-Finally, it populates a Binary Search Tree (BST) with data from the TreeMap and allows users to retrieve state capitals by entering state names.
+The program:
+- Stores state-capital pairs in a HashMap.
+- Displays unsorted data from the HashMap.
+- Automatically sorts data with TreeMap.
+- Enables capital retrieval by entering state names through a BST.

 ## Functionality

-- Populates a HashMap with state names and capitals.
+- Populates and displays unsorted state-capital pairs.
-- Displays the contents of the HashMap to show unordered storage.
-- Constructs a TreeMap from the HashMap data for automatic sorting by keys.
-- Populates a Binary Search Tree (BST) with data from the TreeMap.
+- Sorts pairs alphabetically by state names.
-- Allows users to enter state names and retrieves corresponding capitals from the BST.
+- Allows users to input state names and retrieves corresponding capitals.
-- Provides an option to quit the program.
+- Supports easy program termination.

-## Technologies Used
+## Technologies

-- Java programming language
+- Java
-- HashMap and TreeMap data structures
+- HashMap and TreeMap for data storage and sorting
 - Binary Search Tree (BST) for efficient data retrieval

 ## Usage

-1. Compile and execute the `StateHashMap.java` file.
+1. Compile and run `StateHashMap.java`.
-2. Review the displayed contents of the HashMap, TreeMap, and Binary Search Tree.
+2. View unsorted state-capital pairs.
+3. Observe sorted pairs.
-3. Enter a state name to retrieve its capital from the Binary Search Tree.
+4. Enter state names to retrieve capitals.
-4. Repeat step 3 as desired or enter 'q' to quit the program.
+5. Terminate the program by entering 'q'.

-## Included Files
+## Files

-- `StateHashMap.java`: Main Java file containing program logic.
+- `StateHashMap.java`: Main program file.

 ## Acknowledgments

-This program serves as a practical example of utilizing HashMap, TreeMap, and Binary Search Tree (BST) data structures in Java.
-It offers insights into storing and sorting data efficiently while providing users with a seamless experience for retrieving information based on keys.
+This program provides a concise example of using HashMap, TreeMap, and Binary Search Tree (BST) in Java to manage and sort data efficiently.